 On January 17, 2017, the Department of Homeland Security published the (final) International Entrepreneur Rule.
-Effective July, 17, 2017, international entrepreneurs should have an easier time starting or continuing a new (started within 5 years proceeding the application) in the United States, if among other things, they can demonstrate that: 1.
+Effective July 17, 2017, international entrepreneurs should have an easier time starting or continuing a new (started within 5 years proceeding the application) in the United States if, among other things, they can demonstrate that: 1.
 A new start-up entity was formed; 2. the foreigner owns at least 10% of the entity and has an active or central role in the operations; 3. at least $250,000 has been invested by established U.S. investors or has received at least $100,000 in government grants; or 4. partial combination of the above factors coupled with the ability to provide a significant public benefit to the United States.

 This rule is expected to benefit those who are not nationals of countries eligible to participate in the E visa program and/or persons who have overstayed their visas in the United States but otherwise meet the above criteria.

-Persons who benefit from this rule will be "paroled" into the United States in increments of 30 months.
-Once granted, while the entrepreneur my only work for the new entity, the spouse of the applicant may apply for an "open-market" employment authorization document ("work permit"), which in turn would permit her/him to lawfully work for any employer in the United States.
+Persons who benefit from this rule will be “paroled” into the United States in increments of 30 months.
+Once granted, while the entrepreneur may only work for the new entity, the spouse of the applicant may apply for an “open-market” employment authorization document (“work permit”), which in turn would permit her/him to lawfully work for any employer in the United States.